 The lymphocytes depend on glycolysis for its energy needs.
 The increase in glycolysis owing to the induction of Warburg phenotype can lead to immune activation.
 Immune activation can lead to autoimmune disease.
-TNF alpha can activate the NMDA receptor leading to glutamate excitotoxicity and neuronal degeneration.
-TNF alpha activating NMDA receptor can contribute to schizophrenia.
-TNF alpha can induce expression of HERV particles contributing to generation of acquired immunodeficiency syndrome.
-Immune activation has also been related to malignant transformation mediated by NFKB.
+TNF alpha can activate the NMDA receptor leading to glutamate excitotoxicity and autoimmunity.
+TNF alpha can induce expression of HERV particles contributing to generation of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 TNF alpha can also act upon the insulin receptor producing insulin resistance.
+Insulin resistance is related to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 NOX activation consequent to the generation of the Warburg phenotype also activates the insulin receptor.
-Thus there is a hyperinsulinemic state leading on to metabolic syndrome x.18 citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.
-The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
-The increased cholesterol substrate leads to increased archaeal growth and further induction of the Warburg phenotype.18
+Thus there is a hyperinsulinemic state leading on to autoimmunity18.

-Thus the induction of the Warburg phenotype can lead to malignancy, autoimmune disease, metabolic syndrome x, neuropsychiatric disease and neuronal degeneration.
+Thus the induction of the Warburg phenotype can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 The Warburg phenotype leads to inhibition of pyruvate dehydrogenase and accumulation of pyruvate.
-The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by
+The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.
+The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
+The increased cholesterol substrate leads to increased archaeal growth and further induction of the Warburg phenotype18.
+The Warburg phenotype forms the basis of autoimmune diseases systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.